Published on Rhodes College: Rhodes Handbook (https://handbook.rhodes.edu/)

 • Removal of or otherwise making unavailable any material from the Rhodes College library without permission

-1. Violation by Guest.
+1. Guest Behavior.
 Any Honor Code/Standards of Conduct violation committed by a guest of a Rhodes College student, excluding prospective students registered through the Admissions Office, shall be the responsibility of their host.
 Failure of a student host to reasonably supervise guest behavior, including behavior occurring in their residence hall rooms, behavior at student organization events, college-sponsored events, and behavior by off-campus guests.
+See Guests and Visitors policy for more information.

 2. Interfering with College or College sponsored activities, including but not limited to, studying, teaching, research, college administration, campus safety, or fire, police, or emergency services.